 If you use oxygen, be sure to bring a portable supply for your trip to the sleep center and for your ride home.
 We have oxygen machines in the sleep center, and a technician will connect you to an oxygen concentrator while you are here.

 You do not need to bring your CPAP, Bilevel or AutoSV machine with you to the test.
 Our in-center PAP equipment is used for titration purposes.
 Depending on the procedure ordered by your physician, you may not be hooked up to the machine right away or at all.

 If you are comfortable with your CPAP mask and headgear, you may bring it with you for the test.
 We do have an array of several different mask types that you can be fitted with, if necessary.

 We are familiar with this worry and do not expect your sleep to be exactly like it is at home.
 We make every effort to ensure the environment is as comfortable as possible for you.

 You may have a friend or family member come with you to the sleep center, but they must leave before the start of the test.
 If you have specific needs or require a translator, arrangements can be made in advance.

-The technologist will awaken you between 5:00 and 5:30am.
-At that time, the sleep technologist will begin unhooking you from the sensors.
-They will also ask you to complete a questionnaire, asking how you think you slept and about your overall experience.
+The technologist will awaken you between 6:00am and 6:30am.
+At that time, the technologist will begin unhooking you from the sensors.
+They will ask you to complete a couple questionnaires, asking how you think you slept and about your overall experience.